Amatarou-SUN/Amatarou-SUN/README.md

 - 👀 I’m interested in OS Develop and Hardware Develop (Low Layer9
 - 🌱 I’m currently learning C++ and EDK2
 - 📫 How to reach me : Discord (https://discord.gg/wdGYXMjtSF)
+- 🇯🇵 I'm Japanese, If my English is wrong, please forgive me

 <!---
 Amatarou-SUN/Amatarou-SUN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.